The Quiet Dead

 cover by Daniele Serra

-Paul Furneret returns to Paris after a four year interval, during which Talia Cadelan and Juliette have both died.
-He makes contact once again with Camille Flammarion, Jane de La Vaudère and Zosima; the last-named is now running a women’s refuge in Paris and employing hypnosis to enable women to “remember” their alleged past incarnations, as a kind of psychotherapy.
-While leaving Jane’s house one night he is intercepted by Baron de Rochemure, who had recognized his daughter in the sketch Paul produced during his first attempt at automatic drawing, and is very enthusiatic for Paul to try again.
-To that end, Rochemore convenes a séance at his house in Passy to which he invites Flammarion, Zosima and Jane, as well as Henri Lemastur, the hypnotist involved in the first séance, Lemastir’s patroness, and Gabriel de Lautrec, who was also present at that séance.
+Paul Furneret returns to Paris after a four-year interval.
+He again contacts Camille Flammarion, Jane de La Vaudère and Madame Zosima;, who now runs a women’s refuge and employs hypnosis to enable women to “remember” their alleged past incarnations.
+One night, he is intercepted by Baron de Rochemure, who had recognized his daughter in the sketch Paul produced during his first attempt at automatic drawing, and is very enthusiatic for Paul to try again.
+To that end, Rochemore convenes a séance to which he invites Flammarion, Zosima and Jane, as well as Henri Lemastur, the hypnotist involved in the first séance, his patroness, and Gabriel de Lautrec.
 The baron, who is dying of cancer, reveals for the first time the harrowing story of how his daughter died and why he has been so anxious to make contact with her.

-As a Juvisy, Paul again produces four drawings while hypnotized by Zosima, but they are not what he expected; he does, however contrive a telepathic link between several of the people present at he séance, which ednables Jane, the baron and the baron’s housekeeper, Madame Louvot, all to share a common vision.
-The vision in question satisfies the baron’s request, but convinces Jane that Paul almost died as a result, requiring salvation in the nick of time by an unidentifiable “angel”.
-As a result, she forbids Paul to have any further contact with Zosima, and he returns to Toulouse.
+Paul again produces four drawings while hypnotized by Zosima, but they are not what he expected; he does, however contrive a telepathic link between several of the people present, which enables Jane, the baron and his housekeeper to share a common vision, which satisfies the baron, but convinces Jane that Paul almost died in the process, only to be saved by a mysterious “angel”.
+As a result, she forbids Paul to have any further contact with Zosima...